chouzz/vscode-innosetup/README.md

 Launch Quick Open, paste the following command, and press <kbd>Enter</kbd>

-`ext install idleberg.innosetup`
+`ext install chouzz.innosetup`

 ### CLI

 With [shell commands](https://code.visualstudio.com/docs/editor/command-line) installed, you can use the following command to install the extension:

-`$ code --install-extension idleberg.innosetup`
+`$ code --install-extension chouzz.innosetup`

 ### Packaged Extension

-Download the packaged extension from the the [release page](https://github.com/idleberg/vscode-innosetup/releases) and install it from the command-line:
+Download the packaged extension from the the [release page](https://github.com/chouzz/vscode-innosetup/releases) and install it from the command-line:

 ```bash
 $ code --install-extension path/to/innosetup-*.vsix